Flash Flood Tears Through Maryland Town For Second Time In Two Years

 "It's heavily paved, there's lots of narrow streets that act as very rapid conduits of water – so the flood was as much about the nature of the underlying land surface as it was the large amount of rain falling from the sky."

-One day after the flooding hit, people are reaching out to help.
-The Howard County government says anyone who wants to volunteer can register at its website – but that for now, the downtown area remains off-limits.
+One day after the recent flash flood, people have been reaching out to help.
+The Howard County government says anyone who wants to volunteer can register at its website – but that for now, the downtown area remains largely off-limits.

 The Visit Ellicott City organization says a local non-profit called the Ellicott City Partnership is taking donations to help the community recover from the flood, as it did in 2016.